sathyanramesh/smartinsulinpump.github.io/README.md

 It explains what our project is, how we propose it and also on how we worked through it.

-For any quetions, feel free to me through sathyar1999@gmail.com
+For any quetions, feel free to email me through -- sathyar1999@gmail.com

 ### Thanks